LedgerHQ/satstack/README.md

 Running a node can be difficult for some users, and has [associated costs](https://bitcoin.org/en/full-node#costs-and-warnings) in terms of network bandwidth and disk usage.
 This is why Live connects to Bitcoin nodes running on Ledger's infrastucture, wrapped around by indexer and explorer services to ensure fast queries.
 While security and privacy is core to Ledger, one can make a theoretical case that Ledger can spy on transaction details, or even censor certain addresses from using Ledger's services.

-Sats Stack aims to render Ledger's infrastructure dispensable, by allowing users to connect Ledger Live with their personal Bitcoin full node.
+Sat Stack aims to render Ledger's infrastructure dispensable, by allowing users to connect Ledger Live with their personal Bitcoin full node.

 ## Architecture

-Ledger Sats Stack is a standalone Go application, that acts as a bridge between the [Ledger Live](http://ledger.com/live) application and a Bitcoin Core full-node.
+Ledger Sat Stack is a standalone Go application, that acts as a bridge between the [Ledger Live](http://ledger.com/live) application and a Bitcoin Core full-node.
 It exposes a REST interface to the open-source C++ library [libcore](https://github.com/LedgerHQ/lib-ledger-core), embedded by Live, and communicates to the Bitcoin node over RPC.
 It utilizes the transport layer and data-structures of [btcd](https://github.com/btcsuite/btcd).

 <p align="center">
   <img src="/docs/architecture.png"/>